Jim Chapman (congressman): Congressional career

 Chapman was elected in 1985 as a Democrat in the 99th Congress during a highly visible special election to fill the vacancy caused by the resignation of U.S. Representative Sam B. Hall.
 He defeated the Republican choice, Edd Hargett, a former professional football player, by just over 1,900 votes.
 However, he would never face another contest anywhere near that close, and was reelected to the five succeeding Congresses (August 3, 1985 – January 3, 1997).
 He was not a candidate for reelection to the One Hundred Fifth Congress in 1996, but was an unsuccessful candidate for nomination to the United States Senate in 1996.

 While in Congress, Chapman served four years on the Democratic Steering and Policy Committee, which sets committee assignments and the legislative agenda for the caucus.
 He also served as chairman of the Texas Democratic congressional delegation and as a member of the Democratic Whip organization.

 Chapman served on the House Appropriations Committee, working on numerous projects including restoration and development of an Army Corps of Engineers-maintained East Texas lake called Cooper Lake, located between Cooper and Sulphur Springs.
 In honor of his work, Congress later enacted legislation formally renaming the lake as "Jim Chapman Lake."
 Prior to his service on the Appropriations Committee, he served on the Public Works and Transportation Committee; Small Business Committee; and the Science, Space and Technology Committee.
 Chapman gained notoriety during the Clinton–Lewinsky scandal when it was revealed in the Starr Report that President Clinton was receiving fellatio from Monica Lewinsky while on the phone with Chapman on November 15, 1995 between 9:25pm and 9:30pm.

-Current work

-After Congress, in 1999, Chapman became a partner in Houston-based Bracewell & Patterson, LLP (now Bracewell, LLP), practicing law in their Washington D.C. and Austin offices.
-As a partner, he co-chaired the firm's government relations practice in both Washington D.C. and Texas.
-In 2015 Chapman retired to a part-time private law practice in Horseshoe Bay, Texas.
-He continues to write and participate in civic and political activities.